-Subject to our then-current administrative rules, you may elect which segregated fund the maturity reset fee is to be charged to otherwise the maturity reset fee will be taken from a segregated fund based on our then-current administrative rules.
-Currently the maturity reset fee cannot be redeemed from units held in the annuity set-up fund.
-When the units redeemed are held under either of the deferred sales charge options, any applicable redemption charge will be charged.
+Subject to our then-current administrative rules, You may elect which segregated fund the maturity reset fee is to be charged to otherwise the maturity reset fee will be taken from a segregated fund based on our then-current administrative rules.
+When the units redeemed are held under the deferred sales charge options, any applicable redemption charge will be charged.
 For a non-registered policy, these redemptions may result in a taxable capital gain or loss.
 You are responsible for any income tax reporting and payments that may be required.